Jiefei-Wang/DockerParallel/vignettes/vignette.md

 # Create the cluster and run your parallel task
-Once you have selected the provider and containers, the cluster can be created by
+Once you have selected the provider and container, the cluster can be created by

 ```r
 cluster <- makeDockerCluster(